Branch: main

 cd smart-discharge-navigator

-Create .env file in project root:
+Create .env in the project root:

 OPENAI_API_KEY=sk-your-key-here